betsim/deep-research/README.md

 - **Fast Mode** - Instantly generate a first draft or quick insights.
 - **DOCX Export** - Export your results as a well-formatted Microsoft Word document for review and sharing.

-### Why not use Deep Research functionality of commercial providers instead?
+### Why not use the Deep Research functionalities of commercial providers instead?

 - **Ensure only your documents are considered for answers** - Eliminate the risk of contamination from external sources or web content that could introduce irrelevant or inaccurate information into your research.
 - **Control the workflow and prompting** - Customize every step of the research process, from query generation to final report synthesis, without being locked into predefined workflows.